drrobotk/drrobotk.github.io/_posts/2022-08-30-AJAX-with-python.md

 <img src="/assets/img/ajax.png" alt="isolated" width="300"/>

-It turns out we can intercept the AJAX calls from the page and reproduce/replay them to get the same data without a browser.
+It turns out we can intercept the AJAX routines from the page and reproduce/replay them to get the same data without a browser.

 ```python
 import requests, re